South Asians in football: Adil Nabi makes Cyprus move | Ruudy Yusuf links up with Clapton CFC

 The 29-year-old has also played for Greek top-flight sides OFI Crete and Atromitos.

-Coach Ruudy Yusuf returned to the dugout at the Old Spotted Dog Ground on Saturday as first-team coach at Clapton CFC.
+Coach Ruudy Yusuf has returned to the dugout - this time at the Old Spotted Dog Ground as first-team coach at Clapton CFC.

-FC United of Manchester were the visitors, with the away side winning 3-1 to take the Brian Lomax trophy with them back to Lancashire.
+The east London talent developer, known for his charismatic and passionate coaching style, has been working with the team since the turn of the month.

 Yusuf has previously served as first-team coach for both Billericay Town's men's and women's teams, and has also managed at both Hounslow Women and Harlow Town Ladies.